 The clue is in the name.
-Elliott Wave Theory uses waves to help you predict potential market swings—and it can be very effective.
-Elliott Wave Theory can be used within various market scenarios, but there are a few rules you must remember if you opt to implement it:
+The Elliott Wave Theory uses waves to help you predict potential market swings—and it can be very effective.
+The Elliott Wave Theory can be used within various market scenarios, but there are a few rules you must remember if you opt to implement it:

-Rule No. 1: Wave 3 shouldn’t ever be the shortest impulse wave.
+- Wave 3 shouldn’t ever be the shortest impulse wave.

 It will certainly take plenty of hours of practice to understand how to make use of Elliott Wave Theory patterns, but if you remember the rules, the process of predicting market swings can become a little easier.

 Elliott Wave Categories

 As we’ve mentioned previously, the Elliott Wave Theory is far from one-dimensional, regardless of how you may hear it described by some less-than-supportive traders.
 It organizes waves from smallest to largest and assigns them a series of categories: